n8n-io/n8n-docs/docs/workflow/workflows/items.md

+---
+title: Items
+description: Data sent from one node to another is sent as an array of JSON objects.
+Each element in this collection is called an **Item**.
+A node performs its action on each item of incoming data.
+tags:
+  - Workflow²
+  - Items

+---
 # Items

 Data sent from one node to another is sent as an array of JSON objects.
 Each element in this collection is called an **Item**.
 A node performs its action on each item of incoming data.